 - Within the classroom, the program focuses on international and comparative business law and brings together lecturers and participants from diverse academic and legal backgrounds; in doing this, it seeks to promote discussion and encourage comparative review of theory to prepare individuals for international careers and employment necessitating global competencies.

 - Linking theory to practice, several courses are taught by practitioners, e.g., Corporate Governance, International Mergers & Acquisitions.
-Participants seeking an additional challenge can opt to pursue a Certificate in Leadership and Management from the Bucerius Center on the Legal Profession.
+Participants seeking an additional challenge can opt to pursue a Certificate in Leadership and Management from the Bucerius Center on the Legal Profession (in German only).

 - The program includes networking events with practitioners from leading companies and law firms to discuss opportunities for global engagement in legal practice.
 The Director of International Career Services offers one-on-one counseling, including review and critique of application materials, to support individuals considering employment in Germany.

-- Exchange students will receive networking opportunities with MLB/LLM program participants, many of whom have gone on to found successful international start-ups.
+- Exchange students will receive networking opportunities with MLB/LLM program participants, most of whom have significant work experience in their home countries, including Germany.

 - The method for calculating credits is based upon American Bar Association (ABA) guidelines; transcripts are issued to reflect both European Credit Transfer System (ECTS) points and the equivalent number of ABA credits.